-FURTHER RESOLVED: The activities to be provided to benefit businesses in the district will be funded by levy of the assessment.
-The revenue from the assessment shall not be used to provide activities that directly benefit businesses outside the district; to provide activities or improvements outside the OTBID; or for any purpose other than the purposes specified in this Resolution, the Resolution of Intention, and the District Plan (attached hereto as Exhibit A).
-Notwithstanding the foregoing, improvements and activities that must be provided outside the OTBID boundaries to create a specific benefit to the assessed businesses may be provided but shall be limited to marketing or signage pointing to the OTBID; and be it
+SECTION 3.
+The activities described in the District Plan to be provided to benefit businesses in the OTBID will be funded by the levy of the assessment.
+The revenue from the assessment levy shall not be used: to provide activities that directly benefit businesses outside the OTBID; to provide activities or improvements outside the OTBID; or for any purpose other than the purposes specified in this Ordinance, the Resolution of Intention, the Resolution of Formation, and the District Plan.
+Notwithstanding the foregoing, improvements and activities that must be provided outside the OTBID boundaries to create a specific benefit to the assessed businesses may be provided but shall be limited to marketing or signage pointing to the OTBID.

-FURTHER RESOLVED: The activities funded by the assessment will provide a specific benefit to assessed lodging businesses within the OTBID that is not provided to those not paying the assessment.
+SECTION 4.
+The activities funded by the assessment will provide a specific benefit to assessed lodging businesses within the OTBID that is not provided to those not paying the assessment.
 The assessment is a charge imposed for a specific benefit conferred or privilege granted directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of conferring the benefit or granting the privilege.
 The assessment is a charge imposed for a specific government service or product provided directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of providing the service or product.
 Assessments imposed pursuant to the OTBID are levied solely upon the assessed lodging business, and the lodging business owner is solely responsible for payment of the assessment when due.
-If the owner chooses to collect any portion of the assessment from a transient or customer, that portion shall be specifically called out and identified for the transient or customer in any and all communications from the business owner as the "OTBID Assessment" or "Tourism Assessment" as specified in the Plan; and be it
+If the owner chooses to collect any portion of the assessment from a transient or customer, that portion shall be specifically called out and identified for the transient or customer in any and all communications from the business owner as the "OTBID Assessment" or "Tourism Assessment" as specified in the Plan.